Military campaigns under Caliph Uthman: Byzantine attempt to re-capture Egypt

+Campaigns

 Conquest of North Africa

 After the withdrawal of the Byzantines from Egypt, North Africa which was Byzantine Exarchate of Africa had declared its independence under its king, Gregory the Patrician.
 The dominions of Gregory extended from the borders of Egypt to Morocco.
 Abdullah ibn Saad would send raiding parties to the west and as a result of these raids the Muslims got considerable treasure.
 The success of these raids made Abdullah ibn Saad feel that a regular campaign should be undertaken for the conquest of North Africa.

 Uthman gave him permission after considering it in Majlis al Shura and a force of 10,000 soldiers was sent as reinforcements.
 The army assembled at Barqah in Cyrenaica, and in 647 from there they marched west to capture Tripoli, after Tripoli they marched to Sbeitla, the capital of King Gregory.
 Gregory was defeated and killed in the battle due to the tactics used by Abd-Allah ibn al-Zubayr.
 After the battle of Sufetula the people of North Africa sued for peace and they agreed to pay an annual tribute.
 The Arabs had sacked Sufetula and raided across the Exarchate, while the Byzantines withdrew to their fortresses.
 Unable to storm the Byzantine fortifications, and satisfied with the huge amounts of plunder they had made, the Arabs agreed to depart in exchange for the payment of a heavy tribute in gold.
 Instead of annexing North Africa, the Muslims preferred to make it a vassal state and when the stipulated amount of the tribute was paid, the army withdrew to Barqah.